Choosing the Best Prescription Eye Drops for Dry Eyes

 We have previously discussed how to properly use eye drops, gels and ointments.
 The key things to remember are cleanliness (don’t touch the tip with your hands or touch the tip to the surface of your eye), tilt your head back for drops, and generally use ointment right before bed because it causes blurred vision.

 The most important concept about prescriptions is that they work best when used in combination with a good treatment plan.
 Many patients turn to prescriptions as a “magic cure,” only to be disappointed.
 So you want to continue your eyelid hygiene routine and artificial tears, and keep up with the lifestyle changes, even after starting a prescription.

 There are approximately 10 drugs in the DED pipeline.
-These new therapeutics focus around the core categories we discussed above: reducing inflammation, increasing tear production, stabilizing the tear film, improving corneal nerve function and strengthening the corneal surface.
+These new therapeutics focus around the core categories we discussed above.
+These are reducing inflammation, increasing tear production, stabilizing the tear film, improving corneal nerve function and strengthening the corneal surface.
 New therapeutics will provide more options for patients.

-DED can impact your life in many ways, and the treatment can seem daunting without proper supervision and motivation.
+Dry eye disease can impact your life in many ways and treatment can seem daunting without proper supervision and motivation.
 Patients and eye doctors equally feel frustrated, and turn to prescription drops as a cure-all, often in desperation.
 However, prescriptions work best when used alongside a good overall treatment plan that includes eyelid hygiene, eye lubrication and lifestyle changes.

 We really think everyone should take our Dry Eye 101 course.
 Find it here!

 If you’ve already taken it, amazing!
 Check out more articles in the Continuing Education section below.